How to Be Polite

 Politeness buys you time.
 It leaves doors open.
 I’ve met so many people whom, if I had trusted my first impressions, I would never have wanted to meet again.
 And yet — many of them are now great friends.
 I have only very rarely touched their hair.

-One of those people is my wife.
+I met a woman once.
 On our first date, we went to a nice bar with blue tables and, in the regular course of conversation, she told me at length about the removal of a dermoid teratoma from her ovaries.
 This is a cyst with teeth (not a metaphor).
 I had gone in expecting to flirt but instead I learned about the surgical removal of a fist-sized mutant mass of hair and teeth from her sexual parts.
 This killed the chemistry.
 I walked her home, told her I had a great time, and went home and looked up cysts on the Internet, always a nice end to an evening.
 We talked a little after that.
 I kept everything pleasant and brief.
 A year later I ran into her on the train and we got another drink.
 Much later I learned that she’d been having a very bad day in a very bad year.
+Now we are married with twins.

 Sometimes I’ll get a call or email from someone five years after the last contact and I’ll think, oh right, I hated that person.
 But they would never have known, of course.
 Let’s see if I still hate them.
 Very often I find that I don’t.
 Or that I hated them for a dumb reason.
 Or that they were having a bad day.
 Or much more likely, that I had been having a bad day.